rticommunity/rticonnextdds-examples/.github/ISSUE_TEMPLATE/enhancement-request.md

 ---
-name: Enhancement request
+name: 💭 Enhancement request
-about: Suggest an improvement
+about: 🔹 Suggest an improvement
 title: "[ENH]"
 labels: enhancement
 assignees: ''

----

----
-name: 💭 Enhancement request
-about: 🔹 Suggest an improvement
 ---

 <!-- :warning: Please, try to follow the template -->